Email Encryption 101: Protocols & How They Work in Secure Email Sending

 How email encryption works

-There are two common email encryption methods:
+There are two common types of email encryption:

 • Encryption in transit (you probably know it as TLS/SSL/STARTTLS)